 Momentum, p = mv is mass (a scalar) multiplied by the velocity, a vector, therefore it too is a vector.
 Remember that multiplying a vector by a scalar can change its length and units, but not its direction.

 Vectors have both length and direction, and those are the only things about them that matter.
-The length of a momentum vector is how much momentum there is, and its direction is the direction of the momentum.
+The length of a momentum vector is how much momentum there is, and its direction is the direction of the momentum, or its velocity component.

 Remember that vectors, like the two-dimensional ones on the right, can be moved around at will without loss of meaning, and that we add them head-to-tail, as shown here.